Jaclyn Costello

 Novel

 What We Became in the Dark That Carried Us is a literary speculative novel centered on Katy, a woman whose earliest sense of self is shaped not by belonging to the world, but by kinship with the Earth.
-Raised in a society governed by neural augmentation, surveillance, and artificial intelligence, Katy grows up unenhanced in rural Illinois—her sensitivity to land, memory, and non-rational forms of knowing placing her increasingly at odds with a civilization organized around mechanized consciousness.
+Raised in a society governed by neural augmentation, surveillance, and artificial intelligence, Katy grows up unenhanced in rural Illinois—her sensitivity to land, memory, and intuitive forms of knowing placing her increasingly at odds with a civilization organized around mechanization.

-This early intimacy becomes a private refuge as the world around her hardens, wild places disappear, and her younger sister, Jenny, begins augmenting.
-What begins as cognitive enhancement gradually flattens Jenny’s emotional depth and intuitive capacity, leaving Katy to grieve a sister who is still alive, yet no longer reachable.
+This early connection becomes a private refuge as the world around her hardens, wild places disappear, and her younger sister, Jenny, begins augmenting.
+What begins as cognitive enhancement gradually distances Jenny from the emotional and intuitive ways of being they once shared, leaving Katy to grieve a sister who is still alive, yet no longer fully reachable.

 In adulthood, Katy works as a painter documenting endangered ecosystems, a vocation that grants her rare access to the planet’s remaining wilderness.
-On a year-long assignment in the Amazon, she finds herself working alongside Giovanni, an Italian colleague whose grounded sensuality draws her into a relationship rooted more in recognition than promise.
-During this time, Katy comes under the guidance of Tawashuin, a Yawanawá elder who teaches her to listen not only to the intelligence of the visible forest—its birds, insects, and plants—but to the unseen forces that animate it.
-Immersed in a landscape layered with birdsong, animal movement, and sentient vegetal life, Katy begins to sense the deeper patterns reorienting both the jungle and herself.
+On a year-long assignment in the Amazon, she finds herself working alongside Giovanni, an Italian colleague whose grounded sensuality and unselfconscious way of inhabiting the world draw her into a relationship rooted more in presence than promise.
+Katy also comes under the guidance of Tawashuin, a Yawanawá elder who teaches her to listen not only to the intelligence of the visible forest—its birds, insects, and plants—but to the unseen forces that animate it.
+Immersed in a landscape layered with birdsong, animal movement, and sentient plant life, Katy begins to sense deeper patterns emerging through both the jungle and herself.

 As global systems continue to destabilize, insights Katy carries forward from the forest take on a different weight.
-Living in Beijing, she becomes part of a clandestine circle devoted to protecting those undergoing natural activation: the awakening of latent capacities that leaves its bearers increasingly visible and increasingly vulnerable within the world they inhabit.
+Living in Beijing, she becomes part of a clandestine circle devoted to those beginning to undergo activation: the awakening of latent capacities that leaves its bearers increasingly visible and increasingly vulnerable within the world they inhabit.

-What becomes clear is not an escape from the future, but the cost of remaining human within it.
+What becomes clear is not an escape from the future, but the possibility that something essential may not survive it.

 A novel in progress

-Protectors of the Second Genesis: Unlocking the Inheritance unfolds in the same fractured world as the preceding books, where economic strain, resistance to authoritarian control, and humanity’s evolutionary divide now converge into repression, escalating civil unrest, and the mounting threat of war.
-As mechanized cognition becomes the dominant paradigm, non-mechanized human becoming is treated as a threat—and suppressed.
+Protectors of the Second Genesis unfolds in the same fractured world as the preceding books, where economic strain, resistance to authoritarian control, and humanity’s evolutionary divide now converge into repression, escalating civil unrest, and the mounting threat of war.
+As mechanized cognition becomes the dominant paradigm, unmechanized forms of human evolution are treated as a threat—and suppressed.

 The novel opens in London, where Dr. Nyla Sanyasi, a pioneering molecular biologist and founder of the controversial Simjee Laboratory, delivers a rare public address on conscious evolution.
-Drawing on decades of restricted research, Nyla presents evidence that noncoding DNA contains latent architectures capable of supporting emergent capacities in human perception and cognition—capacities that appear to follow discernible patterns, yet resist technological replication.
+Drawing on decades of restricted research, Nyla presents evidence that noncoding DNA contains latent architectures capable of supporting new forms of human perception and cognition—capacities that appear to follow discernible patterns, yet resist technological replication.
 The address ignites both fascination and alarm, as her findings suggest a form of human development that cannot be licensed, implanted, or centrally regulated.

 Working alongside Nyla, Santi Abrantes—Nyla’s most brilliant and uncompromising collaborator—has reached an unforgiving conviction: no institution, collective, or emergent class of the activated can be trusted not to corrupt what is still worth preserving of the human lineage.
 Protection will require its extraction into an autonomous molecular structure placed beyond consent, governance, and interference, designed to outlast the world that made it.

-As unrest intensifies across the city, the story follows Winna and Estefanía, two of Nyla’s gifted students at Imperial College, as they navigate academic life, algorithmically curated identities, romantic entanglements, and the early stages of activation under Nyla’s guidance.
-With surveillance tightening, Nyla withdraws from London, moving toward remote territories where communities of individuals undergoing similar changes are beginning to gather—places where older forms of knowledge persist alongside ongoing transformations.
+As unrest intensifies across the city, the story follows Winna and Estefanía, two of Nyla’s gifted students at Imperial College, as they navigate relationships, ambition, and the early stages of activation under Nyla’s guidance.
+With surveillance tightening, Nyla and several of her students withdraw from London, moving toward remote territories where communities of individuals undergoing similar changes are beginning to gather—places where older forms of knowledge persist alongside transformations no existing order can fully contain.

-What follows is not a single revolution, but a reckoning, as mechanized forces move to enforce a singular evolutionary future no longer subject to consent or refusal.
+What follows is not a single revolution, but a reckoning, as mechanized forces move to enforce a singular evolutionary future by deciding who will be allowed to inherit it.

 Artifact: Lullabies from the Abyss